“A Bit of Coloured Ribbon”

 The Truth of the Matter

 The truth is that most ideas are simply not practical.
-And most business plans are doomed to failure.
+And most business plans are not feasible.
 However, when someone who is on your side, buys into your idea, and embarks upon that journey of market research, testing, and discovery with you…even if their level of expertise only allows them to be a sounding board… if you should discover that your idea is not feasible…it does not deter you from your quest to succeed.

 On the contrary, this “buy in” encourages your creativity, feeds your inner drive to improve, and achieve better.
 It pushes you to work harder.
 All because someone believed in you enough to be interested.